Fennel and its seeds offer many health benefits and contain components that may provide antioxidant, anti-inflammatory, and antibacterial effects.

 Although eating fennel and its seeds is likely safe, pregnant women should avoid taking supplements or ingesting the essential oil of this plant.

 doses in supplement form may react with certain medications and is unsafe for

-Both the flavorful, crunchy bulb and the aromatic seeds of the fennel plant are highly nutritious and may offer an abundance of impressive health benefits.
+Both the flavorful, crunchy bulb and aromatic seeds of the fennel plant are highly nutritious and may offer an abundance of impressive health benefits.

 Adding them to your diet may improve heart health, reduce inflammation, suppress appetite, and even provide anticancer effects.

-In order to reap the benefits of fennel and its seeds, try incorporating raw fennel bulb into your salads or using the seeds to flavor soups, broths, baked goods, and fish dishes.
+To reap the benefits of fennel and its seeds, try incorporating raw fennel bulb into your salads or using the seeds to flavor soups, broths, baked goods, and fish dishes.